Let’s have a look at how security for mobile devices has evolved over the years.

 Ads may seem particularly harmful and useless, but they are much more than that.
 If you click on an ad when browsing the internet, there is a fair chance that you will be taken to a domain which harvests as much information about you as it can.

 Using an ad-blocker will make sure that it is impossible for you to click on an ad since no ads will be visible.
 There are many different reputable ad-blockers currently on the market, and you should select one that not only serves your purpose but is also priced well.
+This is also one of the easiest ways to block all ads that are annoying you!

 Since your Google account is the main way through which you set up your Android phone, it is best to protect it as well as you can.
 Your Google account’s password can be stolen, but it will be impossible for a hacker to access your account when you have Two-Step authentication.

-When you use Two-Step authentication, your phone will send a randomly generated code whenever an unknown device logs in to your Google account.
+When you use Two-Step verification, your phone will send a randomly generated code whenever an unknown device logs in to your Google account.
 This specific device will only be granted access to your Google account once you enter your authentication code.

 You can easily set up your two-step authentication by following instructions from Google.
 Once you do that, simply test the process by logging in from a device that you have not used before.

-It has been over 10 years since the release of the first Android phone, and the security landscape has definitely shifted.
+It has been over 10 years since the release of the first Android phone, and the mobile device security landscape has definitely shifted.
 However, the good news is that you can still protect your device without going through much hassle by following the instructions outlined above.
 Once you have followed all of our tips, it will be nearly impossible for anyone to access your phone and your private information.